qutip/qutip/doc/guide/guide-steady.rst

 If no other keywords are passed to the solver, the default 'direct' method is used with ``numpy.linalg.solve``, generating a solution that is exact to machine precision at the expense of a large memory requirement.
-However Liouvillian are often quite sparse and using sparse method is preferred:
+However Liouvillians are often quite sparse and using a sparse solver may be preferred:

 .. code-block:: python